EveryMundo/em-airmodules-event-datalayer/README.md

 ---

 <p align="center"> airmodules-event-datalayer is a package used for formatting datalayer object values.
-This package uses <b>optional chaining</b>, which may require appropriate configuration.
     <br>
 </p>